Code-Institute-Submissions/The-Whom/readme.md

 In addition to testing after each new component was added, other more through testing was conducted at the end of the competition of each major stage (i.e: creation of header, footer, and the section areas for each page)

-Testing consisted of: checking the validity of the code and the behaviour of each element across all screen sizes.
+Testing consisted of: checking the validity of the code (using W3C [HTML](https://validator.w3.org) and [CSS](https://jigsaw.w3.org/css-validator/) validator) and the behaviour of each element across all screen sizes.

 Final checks were conducted at the end of the project, to ensure all was working as expected.